casper-network/ceps/text/0022-gas-spot-market.md

 The present CEP is intended to guide the development of the gas allocation mechanism that will be present at mainnet launch, later to be supplemented by a gas futures market and a fiat link.
-The CEP explains the concepts of willingness to pay (WTP), spot gas reservation, gas allocation, gas requirements estimation, refunds and price determination.
+The CEP explains the concepts of willingness to pay (WTP), spot gas reservation, gas allocation, gas requirements estimation and price determination.
 Further, it addresses the separation of block gas allocation for regular deploys and WASM-less transfers, balance checks and fallback purses.
 The present CEP is not intended to be a technical specification, but rather an explanation of the business logic and the economic imperatives leading to the proposed deploy lifecycle.